starlinglab/integrity-v2/docs/quickstart.md

 All local commands will be appended with `./starling` at the beginning, for example `./starling search cids`

-All commands on starling server are appended with `starling`

 > Note - you may have to go into privacy and security settings (on mac) and allow this CLI appication to be run on your computer

 ### Config File